Mug cakes are all the rage, and this Fruity Pebbles Protein Mug Cake is low carb, high protein, and ready in minutes! Can it get any better??

 Baking Powder: Baking powder provides the rise.
 It is a combination of baking soda (a base) and cream of tartar (an acid) that is activated with liquid.

 Substitutions: You can make your own baking powder by mixing one part baking soda to one part cornstarch and two parts cream of tartar.
-You can also add an additional ¼ of a cup of yogurt and use ½ tsp of baking soda in place of the baking powder.
+You can also add an additional ¼ of a cup of yogurt and use ½ teaspoon of baking soda in place of the baking powder.

 Pure Vanilla Extract: Vanilla is the essential baking ingredient.
 Like fat, it enhances other flavors and adds buttery notes without actually adding more butter.